rabbitmq/benchmarker/README.md

 A tool for benchmarking RabbitMQ on Kubernetes with various hardware and messaging configurations.

 ## Supported Kubernetes platforms
-The tooling currently supports GKE, AKS, and EKS via terraform modules.
+The tooling currently supports GKE, AKS, EKS, and Calatrava (Project Pacific) via terraform modules.

 ## Getting started